1. Controller identity and scope

 Keeptrusts uses personal information for the purposes and legal bases described below.

 - Legitimate interest (Art.
-6(1)(f) GDPR): Respond to support tickets, security inquiries, and contact-sales requests; detect abuse, investigate incidents, prevent fraud, and protect the platform and our customers; measure product usage, debug failures, plan capacity, and improve product quality; send operational notices and service updates.
+6(1)(f) GDPR): Where an organization is the customer, authenticate its authorized users, provision and administer workspaces, enforce access control, deliver requested product features, and process business transactions; respond to support tickets, security inquiries, and contact-sales requests; detect abuse, investigate incidents, prevent fraud, and protect the platform and our customers; measure product usage, debug failures, plan capacity, improve product quality, and send operational notices.
+We assess these interests against the rights and freedoms of affected individuals.

 - Consent (Art.
-6(1)(a) GDPR): Website analytics via Google Analytics 4 (GA4), which is only activated after explicit consent through the cookie banner.
-You can withdraw consent at any time via the Cookie Preferences control in the site footer.
+6(1)(a) GDPR): Website analytics via Google Analytics 4 (GA4), which can load directly from the configured measurement ID, an optional Google Tag Manager (GTM) container, and Microsoft Clarity session analytics.
+These services are activated only after explicit consent through the cookie banner.
+Your consent choice applies to both keeptrusts.com and docs.keeptrusts.com and can be withdrawn at any time via the Cookie Preferences control in the site footer.
+No advertising, remarketing, or ad-personalization features are enabled.

 - Legal obligation (Art.
 6(1)(c) GDPR): Retain records required by tax, accounting, anti-fraud, or other applicable laws; respond to lawful government requests.